stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Upgrade your projects as new Python versions are released.
 The Python development team usually support each version for five years, but some Python libraries may only support each version of Python for a shorter period of time.
 If you use tools that support multiple versions of Python and automated testing, you can test your projects on new Python versions with little risk.

 {{< alert >}}
-_Avoid using Python 2._ It is not supported by the Python development team or by the developers of most popular Python libraries.
+_Avoid using Python 2._ Older operating systems include Python 2, but it is not supported by the Python development team or by the developers of most popular Python libraries.
 {{< /alert >}}

 ### Use a Helper to Run Python Tools

 Use either [uv](https://docs.astral.sh/uv/) or [pipx](https://pipx.pypa.io) to run Python tools on development systems, rather than installing these applications with _pip_ or another method.
 Both _uv_ and _pipx_ automatically put each application into a separate [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).

-Use the [uvx](https://docs.astral.sh/uv/#tool-management) command of _uv_ or the [pipx run](https://pipx.pypa.io/stable/#walkthrough-running-an-application-in-a-temporary-virtual-environment) feature of _pipx_ for most applications.
+Use the [uvx](https://docs.astral.sh/uv/#tool-management) command of _uv_ or the [pipx run](https://pipx.pypa.io/stable/#walkthrough-running-an-application-in-a-temporary-virtual-environment) feature of _pipx_ for most Python applications.
 These download the application to a cache and run it.
 For example, these commands download and run the latest version of [bpytop](https://github.com/aristocratos/bpytop), a system monitoring tool:

 ```shell
 uvx bpytop